0xawang/DomaAuction/PROPOSAL.md

 ## System 3: Auction-Backed Lending (ABL) for Domain Auctions

 **Problem:**
 Sellers often need liquidity upfront before an auction ends.
-Buyers sometimes hesitate to bid if they don't know the seller will follow through.
-Existing NFT auctions don't integrate credit or loan markets.
+Buyers sometimes hesitate to bid if they don&apos;t know the seller will follow through.
+Existing NFT auctions don&apos;t integrate credit or loan markets.

 **Solution: Auction-Backed Lending**
 Our protocol allows sellers to borrow stablecoins upfront, collateralized by their domain NFT.
 The NFT is locked in the auction contract.
 The protocol or external lenders fund up to 30-50% of the estimated floor price.